Linear response for spiking neuronal networks with unbounded memory: Linear response, Gibbs distributions and probabilistic chains with unbounded memory

 In the case of a Markov chain, the entropy \eqref{Eq:EntropyPhyStat} extends to:

 where we have dropped the Boltzmann constant as it plays no role here.
 Then, it can be shown that $\mu$ satisfies a variational principle \cite{bowen:75, walters:75}; it maximizes $S\bra{\nu} \, + \, \Expm{\nu}{H}$, where $\nu$ is an invariant probability on $\mathcal{P}(\Omega,\mathcal{F})$.
 If $\Expm{\nu}{H}$ is fixed this amounts to maximizing the entropy under the constraint that the average energy $\Expm{\nu}{H}$ is fixed.
-Finally, the supremum $\cF=S\bra{\nu} \, + \, \Expm{\nu}{H}$ corresponds to the free energy, the generating function of cumulants.
+Finally, the supremum $\cF=S\bra{\nu} \, + \, \Expm{\nu}{H}$ corresponds to the free energy; the generating function of cumulants.

 We have therefore shown that a potential of the form \eqref{eq:H_decomp} is associated to a homogeneous Markov chain where the invariant probability, extends the notion of Gibbs distribution, introduced in section \ref{Sec:LinRepStatPhys}, to systems with memory where the probability to be in a state depends on a finite history.
 The extension to infinite history is made in the next section.
-As an important remark, note that we didn't use the detailed balance property here. \textit{The detailed balance is completely unnecessary to define Gibbs distributions from Markov chains.}\\
+As an important remark, \textit{the detailed balance condition not required to define Gibbs distributions from Markov chains.\\}

 Reciprocally, one can associate to a Markov chain with strictly positive transition probabilities a function of the form \eqref{eq:H_decomp}.
-In fact, there are infinitely many such functions (related through cohomology relations) but there is one having a minimal number of monomials \cite{cofre-cessac:14}.
+In fact, there are infinitely many such functions (related through cohomology relations), but there is one having a minimal number of monomials \cite{cofre-cessac:14}.
 This actually raises a serious problem when dealing with so-called Maximum Entropy models to handle neuronal spike trains. \textit{The energy is not known a priori}.
 In contrast to thermodynamics, where the $\lambda_\alpha$ and $X_\alpha$ entering in the definition of the energy \eqref{eq:HStatPhys} are known from first principles, here we have no such principle to guide us in order to reduce the number of terms in \eqref{eq:H_decomp}.
 There exist methods to reduce this complexity \cite{cofre-cessac:14,herzog:18} but still there remain a large number of terms.
-For example, one can exactly map a Generalized Linear Model, depending on $O(N^2)$ parameters, to a Maximum Entropy model, but the number of terms of this model is generically exponential in $N$ \cite{cofre-cessac:14}.
+For example, one can exactly map a Generalized Linear Model, depending on $O(N^2)$ parameters, to a Maximum Entropy model, but the number of terms in this model is generically exponential in $N$ \cite{cofre-cessac:14}.